Representation Learning by Ranking across multiple tasks: A-NDCG

-How to keep the order relationship consistent?
-There are a variety of solutions in the field of learning to rank.
-Here, we uses the approximate NDCG indicator to achieve it.
-Select any sample $x_{i}$ from the sample set as the query sample, approximate NDCG indicator or A-NDCG loss can be formalized:
+We use the approximate NDCG indicator to optimise the objective .
+For any sample $x_{i}$ from the sample set as the query sample, approximate NDCG indicator or A-NDCG loss can be formulated: